What Is White Noise And Can It Help You Sleep?

 Brown noise, sometimes called Brownian noise, sounds even deeper than pink noise, and considerably deeper than white noise.
 It’s sometimes described as sounding like the deep roar of a waterfall.

-Unlike white or pink noise, brown noise has a power density that decreases six decibels per octave with increasing frequency (or increases 6 decibels per octave with decreasing frequency).
+Unlike white or pink noise, brown noise has a power density that decreases six decibels per octave with increasing frequency (or increases six decibels per octave with decreasing frequency).
 This means it has even more energy at lower frequencies than pink noise, resulting in that deep, rumbling sound.

 waterfall